jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 A telepathic monster doesn't need to see a contacted creature and can end the telepathic contact at any time.
 The contact is broken as soon as the two creatures are no longer within range of each other or if the telepathic monster contacts a different creature within range.
 A telepathic monster can initiate or terminate a telepathic conversation without using an action, but while the monster is incapacitated, it can't initiate telepathic contact, and any current contact is terminated.

-A creature within the area of an [[antimagic field]] or in any other location where magic doesn't function can't send or receive telepathic messages.
+A creature within the area of an [[Antimagic Field]] or in any other location where magic doesn't function can't send or receive telepathic messages.

 ### Challenge